ukwa/python-w3act/README.md

     $ # **TODO ADD ANY OS LIBRARIES NEEDED**
     $ pip install -r requirements.txt

-To run the development version, rather than installing and calling the `w3act` command, you can use `python ./w3act/dbc/cmd.py`.
+To run the development version, rather than installing and calling the `w3act` command, you can use `python -m w3act.dbc.cmd`.
 For example, to see the CLI help:

-    $ PYTHONPATH=. python ./w3act/dbc/cmd.py -h
+    $ python -m w3act.dbc.cmd -h

 The first step is to get a copy of the database downloaded.
 As of late 2020, this can be done like this:

     $ source ~/gitlab/ukwa-services-env/w3act/prod/w3act.env
-    $ PYTHONPATH=. python ./w3act/dbc/cmd.py get-csv -H 192.168.45.60 -P 5434 -p $W3ACT_PSQL_PASSWORD
+    $ python -m w3act.dbc.cmd get-csv -H 192.168.45.60 -P 5434 -p $W3ACT_PSQL_PASSWORD

 i.e. assuming the internal `ukwa-services-env` repository is available, so we can get the password for the database, and assuming the production database is running on that server and port.